matheusgb/go-jobs-crawler/README.md

 # Jobs Scraper

-This CLI application aims to unify vacancies posted on different platforms in a single place.
+This CLI application aims to unify job vacancies posted on different platforms in a single place

 ~~version 0.1~~